divakarvi/bk-spca/README.md

 #### [5.2.3][bk.5.2.3] Matrix transpose

- On both the 12-core SSE2 machine and the 16-core AVX machine, the bandwidth realized in transposing is nearly 80% of the bandwidth for copying.
+The bandwidth realized in transposing is nearly 80% of the bandwidth for copying.
 Getting to 80% of the best possible in a matrix transpose is quite good.

 [transpose.hh][transpose.hh]